 Genetic testing can be a powerful tool for taking control of your health and making informed decisions about your future.

 Sir Ganga Ram Hospital is committed to providing comprehensive genetic testing services.
-The Institute of Medical Genetics and Genomics was established in 1997 at Sir Ganga Ram Hospital.
+The Genetics Hospital in Delhi was established in 1997 at Sir Ganga Ram Hospital.
 It has expanded over the years to become India's foremost genetic center.
 Every year, more than 7,000 people receive counseling, and around 20,000 tests are conducted.
-Patients and samples are referred from all throughout India and its bordering nations.
-Book an appointment with Sir Ganga Ram Hospital to find out more about genetic testing.
+Patients and samples are referred from throughout India and its bordering nations.